mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/troubleshooting/windows_install.md

 such as FAT32 do not support  UNIX permissions to set the executable bit, and others are not compatible across all 3 major desktop platforms.

-If you would like to install Stargate DAW for Windows to a flash drive, or you just want to store your projects and configurations next to the installation, select the "Portable flash drive install" option from the installer, and most likely you want to uncheck the "Start Menu Shortcut" feature.
+If you would like to install Intuitives DAW for Windows to a flash drive, or you just want to store your projects and configurations next to the installation, select the "Portable flash drive install" option from the installer, and most likely you want to uncheck the "Start Menu Shortcut" feature.
 Note that the